The characters of The Seven Deadly Sins that belong to the Goddess Clan.

 - Enemy Mine: It turns out that she teamed up with the Demon King in the past to defeat Meliodas and Elizabeth and inflict them with the curses that have been plaguing them for 3,000 years as punishment for their "sins" against their races.

-- Evil Matriarch: Her disapproval of her daughter's relationship with a demon put her on odds with Elizabeth which why she fought and cursed Elizabeth with Eternal Reincarnation to punish her daughter for her "sins".
+- Evil Matriarch: Her disapproval of her daughter's relationship with a demon put her on odds with Elizabeth which why she entered into a literal Deal with the Devil and cursed Meliodas to punish him and Elizabeth for their "sins".

 - Hypocrite: She is angry at Elizabeth for being in a romantic relationship with a demon and for trying to make peace with the demons, but decided to join forces with the Demon King, the leader of the race that is practically natural enemy to hers, to punish her daughter and her lover.